Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/03_CNN.md

 These layers work together to learn patterns and edges in input data(images).

 ![Alt text](image-6.png)
-Generally in a CNN, as we go deeper into the layers, the height and width decreases and the number of channels increases.
+Generally in a CNN, as we go deeper into the layers, the height and width decreases and the number of channels(depth of the kernel) increases.

 ## 1. Convolution Layer
-The convolution layer is the core building block of the CNN.
-It carries the main portion of the network’s computational load.
 This layer performs convolution with the filter (which is a matrix with weights).
 These layers are responsible for detecting edges in the image, which will be used in image processing.

 When the kernel slides across the height and width of the image, it produces the image representation of that receptive region.
 This produces a two-dimensional representation of the image known as an activation map that gives the response of the kernel at each spatial position of the image.

 ![Alt text](<Screenshot from 2023-10-16 07-00-16.png>)
-The number of channels in the filter will be the same as that of the layer it is convolving.
 In the fig, we convolve a 39x39x3 image with a 3x3x3 filter.
 We also use 10 filters in parallel.
 This can help in detecting various edges across different directions.
 The output will be of the size 37x37x10.

 ## 2. Pooling Layer
 The pooling layer replaces the output of the network at certain locations by deriving a summary statistic of the nearby outputs.
 This helps in reducing the spatial size of the representation, which decreases the required amount of computation and weights.
 This can vastly increases performance.
 The most popular pooling process is max pooling, which reports the maximum output from the neighborhood.
 Pooling layers reduce the spatial dimensions of the feature maps, helping to decrease computational complexity and control overfitting.